mzha/Display.gg/README.md

 `python3`

-or

-`python`

-If both say either "command does not exist" or a version lower than 3, install the latest 3.x from [here](https://www.python.org/downloads/). *Remember which of the two commands worked, because you will need it later.*
+If it says either "command does not exist" or displays a version lower than 3, install the latest 3.x from [here](https://www.python.org/downloads/). *Remember which of the two commands worked, because you will need it later.*

 Make sure you have pip by entering the command